BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 be downloaded and installed as described on the `ant website installation page`_.
 Note that Ant is required for both the source and binary HJB installations of HJB.
-This is because it is used by the post-installation task of building war files specific to messaging providers.
+This is because it is used by the post-installation task of building servlet WAR files specific to messaging providers.

 The Ant build scripts used the JUnit_ task for executing test cases.
 As such, the JUnit library file, junit.jar, *must* be present in the Ant classpath when